 If you are a survivor (any woman who has been diagnosed with ovarian or gynecological cancer), join us as our honorary guests.
 Your registration will be free.
 You must register to get a special T-shirt and gift.
-On the day of the event, please check-in at the survivor tent to receive these items.

 The Best Prevention is early detection...Pap Tests Do Not Detect Ovarian Cancer

 There is no screening method for early detection of ovarian cancer.
 The symptoms of the disease are vague, and are not always gynecologic.
 Research shows that women with ovarian cancer often report having one or more of the following symptoms so remember BEAT:

 • B - Bloating that is persistent and doesn't come and go

 • E - Eating less and feeling fuller.

 • T - Take action and see your doctor, preferably a gynecologist, if these symptoms are unusual for you and occur almost daily for more than a few weeks.